-Why the Jewish and Messianic arc of History always bends to the Left
+Why the Jewish and Messianic Arc of History Always bends to the Left

 There was never any change and never will be any change

-Gnostics faced the crisis with explanation of creation.
+Gnostics faced the crisis with the explanation of creation.
 Why would a good God create this obviously bad, cruel and unjust world?
 The answer was “change”, with a twist.
 The good God didn’t create the bad world, they said, the world was created by a rogue God Demiurge in Greek or Yaldavaoth (from the root “birth”) in the original Aramaic.

 The task of good God is the partnership with the believers in taking back the “sparks”.
 Changing the world for the better.
+And banishing Demiurge, who is the “bad god”.

+Surely things do “change” on the surface, in science, plumbing, dentistry, sometimes even in individual lives, but there is never a change in the human condition.
 I would argue that a messianic belief in change in Judaism, Christianity, even Islam and certainly Communism, brought more deaths and tragedy than all other beliefs combined.
 This seems obvious.

 This also explains the centuries old Jewish romance with the left.
 The messianic idea is so fundamental to Jews that they have a hard time giving it up completely, they still worship change, and they claim it gives them purpose.
+Especially as the traditional messianic framework faded away.

 "The left, through Enlightenment and Marxism, is the successor messianic religion.
 The left doesn’t believe in God, but they worship change.
 And they still believe that one man, everyone, can change the world.
 A profound utopian Chutzpah!"